quicwg/ops-drafts/draft-ietf-quic-manageability.md

 state must be purged either through timers or through least-recently-used eviction, depending on application requirements.

-While QUIC has no clear network-visible end-of-connection signal and therefore does require timer-based state removal, the QUIC handshake indicates confirmation by both ends of a valid bidirectional transmission.
+While QUIC has no clear network-visible end-of-flow signal and therefore does require timer-based state removal, the QUIC handshake indicates confirmation by both ends of a valid bidirectional transmission.
 As soon as the handshake completed, timers should be set long enough to also